snotskie/ttrpg/md/index.md

 - Acting (for a theater kid)
 - Manipulating Technology (for a hacker)
 - Stunt Driving (for a stunt performer)
-- Friendly Interactions with the Empire (for someone raised in the Empire)
+- Friendly Interactions with the Empire (for someone raised in the empire)
-- Unfriendly Interactions with the Rebels (for someone raised in the Empire)
+- Unfriendly Interactions with the Rebels (for someone raised in the empire)

 Consider what *unique* skills, proficiencies, traits, and backstory elements each character brings to the story.
 Also consider the *variety* of a character's narrative touchstones: if all or most of them would be covered already by another Stat, then the player would have no reason to use or upgrade their History Stat!